 In order to better understand the new regulations, it’s helpful to review how 911 calls work in general.
 Let’s say John Smith calls 911 from his wired residential telephone.
 The 911 dispatcher receiving the call sees the location of the caller’s phone on a special computerized phone screen – that information is called Automatic Location Identification (ALI).
-The dispatcher typically sees the caller’s telephone number, the customer’s name (as it appears on the billing record), the street address, city and state.
+The dispatcher typically sees the caller’s telephone number, the name from the billing record, the street address, city and state.
 It may also include an apartment or building number.
 This information was provided by John’s phone company and stored in a centralized 911 database (the ALI database) that is maintained as part of the centralized 911 system in Michigan.

 It’s important to note that the phone company is responsible for entering and submitting John’s street address and city name.
 The information provided must be an address and city that can be found on the Master Street Addressing Guide (MSAG), a list of street names and permissible numbers entered into the 911 system database.

-When an MLTS system that does NOT provide emergency location information is used, the process works differently.
+When an MLTS system does NOT provide emergency location, the process works differently.
 Let’s say John calls from his office, which has an MLTS or PBX phone system that provides phone services for several buildings that are clustered together in a complex.
-If he calls from his cubicle, which is located on the third floor of Building B located at 100 Main Street, the information the dispatcher receives is much less useful, or in some cases, downright misleading.
+If he calls from his third floor cubicle, in Building B located at 100 Main Street, the information the dispatcher receives is much less useful, or in some cases, downright misleading.

 By becoming E911 compliant, specific information regarding the caller’s location is relayed to the dispatcher, including building number, floor number and even room number.
-As you can imagine, this type of information avoids emergency response delays and resulting tragedies, especially in large building complexes.
+This type of information avoids emergency response delays and resulting tragedies, especially in large building complexes.
 The new rules will ensure that the 911 dispatchers at Michigan’s PSAPs receive accurate, specific location information, as well as a callback number.

 The MLTS under compliance is also required to provide an Emergency Response Location (ERL), which is a specific location to which emergency response services may be dispatched and can be easily located by emergency responders in a reasonable amount of time.